In The Press

 Here too the concern with young couples lacking the resources to make a chasanah began with a single case.
 A young woman came to the Wiesels’ door collecting coins in a nylon sandwich bag for hachnasas kallah.
 She confessed to Rabbi Yaakov Wiesel that she herself was the kallah.
 Her father had been unable to meet his financial commitments, and she was afraid that her equally poor chassan would break the engagement.
 To date, Yad Eliezer has sponsored over 11,000 weddings, and added two supplemental funds for poor chasanim and kallot.

 One of Yad Eliezer’s largest programs is its Big Brother program, in which 4,000 boys were enrolled last year.
 Again, Yad Eliezer was alerted to the need by one single-mother.
-Dov Wiesel, the son of Rabbi Yaakov and Rebbetzin Hadassah Wiesel, and today the director of Yad Eliezer, visited the home of a ba’alas teshuva raising a son alone.
+Dov Wiesel, the son of Rabbi Yaakov and Rebbetzin Hadassah Wiesel, visited the home of a ba’alas teshuva raising a son alone.
 Even though there was nothing to eat in the house, she told Dov that her greatest need was for someone to learn Gemara with her son.

 During the Second Lebanon War in the summer of 2006, Yad Eliezer set up a food distribution center in Tzefat for the entire surrounding area.
 That experience brought Dov Wiesel face-to-face with the poverty in the North.
 As a consequence, Yad Eliezer set up two dental clinics (free for children; $5 per visit for adults), one in Tzefat and the other in Tiberias.
 Last year, the clinics treated 21,000 patients.